CMSgov/bcda-app/API.md

 * [An Intro to APIs](https://www.codenewbie.org/blogs/an-intro-to-apis)

 ### Authentication and Authorization
 An access token is required for most requests.
 The token is presented in API requests in the `Authorization` header as a `Bearer` token.
-The process of token distribution is to be determined.
+Tokens will be securely distributed to partners in our alpha release.
+For information about participating in user testing, please contact BCAPI@cms.hhs.gov.

 ### Environment
 The examples below may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/) or [cURL](https://curl.haxx.se/).